RandomBits-top/italiacafe/README.md

 # Programming and Adjustments
 The manual has good screenshots of the various settings options.
 There are 6 user profiles.
 Each recipe can be tweaked to your reference and the recipies are saved per user profile.
 The details in the drinks list above are the default settings and give you an idea of the areas of available adjustment.

+## My Adjustments
+* Coffee stregth to 10.
+6 was too watery for my tastes.
+* Water volume down to 130

+## Future Hacks
+Might need to add a Fingerbot (tiny IOT devices that manually pressed buttons).
+I think I'd prefer if the machine started it's warm-up before I entered the kitchen.
+Will have to wait and see on that one.